Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Shared face for solid models

-If using surface to surface contact or multi-body parts to connect the model without weld elements the app will find the contact/shared face, marked green in the figure, to extract the forces.
+If using surface to surface contact or multi-body parts to connect the model without weld elements the app will find the contact/shared face, marked green in the figure below, to extract the forces.
 This may be one and the same face for all edges of the weld section.

 The app will re-select nodes from the face using the weld section length and 5 times the weld Throat thickness, a, in depth to get the local forces for the weld section and not include nodes from the other side.
 The force listing is done once using the initial defined value of Throat thickness.
 Type in “0” to reset to the default value (3 mm).